 It marks the end of winter and the beginning of spring.

 That means Holi can happen anytime between February and March.

 - In 2020, Holi takes place on March 9 and 10.

 Officially, Holi happens over two days – Holika Dahan and Holi.

 But the celebrations have extended to several days beforehand.

-For several days leading up to Holi, people gather wood to make large bonfires that are lit the night before on the day of Holika Dahan.
+For several days leading up to the festival, people gather wood to make large bonfires that are lit the night before Holi begins.
+This is known as Holika Dahan.

-Holika was a demon in Hinduism who was burned to death by Vishnu.
+Holika was a demon in Hinduism who was burned to death by Lord Vishnu.

-Holika represents evil, and once the sun goes down, people light the fires to burn Holika celebrating the triumph of good over evil.
+During the even of the festival, once the sun goes down, people light the fires to celebrate the triumph of good, Prahalada over evil Holika.